-We evaluate tax positions taken or expected to be taken in the course of preparing our financial statements to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
-Tax positions not deemed to meet the "more-likely-than-not" threshold are reversed and recorded as a tax benefit or expense in the current fiscal year.
+We evaluate tax positions taken or expected to be taken in the course of preparing our financial statements to determine whether any relevant tax positions would "more-likelythan-not" be sustained by the applicable tax authority.
+Tax positions not deemed to meet the "more-likely-than-not" threshold are reversed and recorded as a tax benefit or expensed in the current fiscal year.
 All penalties and interest associated with any income taxes accrued are included in income tax expense.
 Conclusions regarding tax positions are subject to review and may be adjusted at a later date based on factors including, but not limited to, ongoing analyses of tax law, regulations and interpretations thereof.
 Our accounting policy on income taxes is critical because if we are unable to qualify, or once qualified, maintain our tax status as a RIC, we would be required to record a provision for corporate-level U.S. federal income taxes, as well as any related state or local taxes which may be significant to our financial results.